huntercfreeman/FluxorExperiments/README.md

 This results in the logic for that "immutable dictionary" being rewritten over and over for every class that is desired to be used many times for many state instances.

-I am to make an abstraction for the "immutable dictionary" specifically with regards to Fluxor.
+I aim to make an abstraction for the "immutable dictionary" specifically with regards to Fluxor.
 The .NET built in ImmutableDictionary I do not believe fits this Fluxor state management case.

 ## Example Description
 The most obvious example of this is a counter component in Blazor.